 - Avoid using strong acidic wheel cleaners, especially on spoked wheels.
 If such products are used on hard-to-remove dirt, do not leave the cleaner on the affected area any longer than instructed.
-Also, thoroughly rinse the area off with water, immediately dry it, and then apply a corrosion protection spray. - Improper cleaning can damage plastic parts such as cowlings, panels, windshields, headlight lenses, meter lenses, etc. Use only a soft, clean cloth or sponge with mild detergent and water to clean plastic. - Do not use any harsh chemical products on plastic parts.
-Be sure to avoid using cloths or sponges which have been in contact with strong or abrasive
+Also, thoroughly rinse the area off with water, immediately dry it, and then apply a corrosion protection spray. - Improper cleaning can damage plastic parts (such as cowlings, panels, windshields, headlight lenses, meter lenses, etc.) and the mufflers.
+Use only a soft, clean cloth or sponge with water to clean plastic.
+However, if the plastic parts cannot be thoroughly cleaned with water, diluted mild detergent with water may be used.
+Be sure to rinse off any detergent residue using plenty of water, as it is harmful to plastic parts.